-The actuarial assumptions used in the June 30, 2015 actuarial valuation were based on the results of an actuarial experience study performed for the period July 1, 2008 through June 30, 2012.
+The actuarial assumptions used in the June 30, 2016 actuarial valuation were based on the results of an actuarial experience study performed for the period July 1, 2008 through June 30, 2012.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.

 The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees in conjunction with the June 30, 2012 actuarial experience study by considering the following three techniques: (1) the 25-year historical return of the TCRS at June 30, 2012, (2) the historical market returns of asset classes from 1926 to 2012 using the TCRS investment policy asset allocation, and (3) capital market projections that were utilized as a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-Four sources of capital market projection established the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding inflation of 3 percent.
+Four sources of capital market projections were blended and utilized in the third technique.
+The blended capital market projection established the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding inflation of 3 percent.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

+Long-Term

+Expected Real Target

-Asset Class Long-Term Expected Real Rate of Return Target Allocation
+Asset Class Rate of Return Allocation

 U.S. equity 6.46% 33%

 Developed market international equity 6.26% 17%

 Emerging market international equity 6.40% 5%

 Private equity and strategic lending 4.61% 8%

 U.S. fixed income 0.98% 29%

 Real estate 4.73% 7%

 Short-term securities 0.00% 1%

 100%